-Sensex jumps over 600 points as FM starts Budget speech; Nifty trades above 17,800
+Sensex jumps over 1,000 points as FM hikes tax exemption limit; Nifty trades above 17,900

-Indian equity benchmarks rose sharply in Wednesday's trade as Finance Minister Nirmala Sitharaman began her Union Budget 2023-24 speech.
-The 30-share BSE Sensex pack climbed 605 points or 1.02 per cent to trade at 60,155, while the broader NSE Nifty index moved 149 points or 0.85 per cent to trade at 17,811.
+Indian equity benchmarks rose sharply in Wednesday's trade as Finance Minister Nirmala Sitharaman, in her Union Budget 2023-24 speech, increased the income tax (I-T) exemption limit to Rs 7 lakh from earlier Rs 5 lakh under the new tax regime.
+The 30-share BSE Sensex pack jumped 1,005 points or 1.69 per cent to trade at 60,556, while the broader NSE Nifty index moved 272 points or 1.54 per cent to trade at 17,934.

 In her fifth Budget presentation, Sitharaman said the world has recognised the Indian economy as a bright star.
 This is the first Budget to be presented in Amrit Kaal (the Golden period of Independence), the finance minister noted.